-In the aforementioned post, named "The Nursing Class Hero", I stated the following:
+In a previous post named "The Nursing Class Hero", I stated the following:

 We all want to be recognized, both for our efforts and who we are.
 As I stated in the previous paragraph, nurses lacked recognition of their importance for decades.
 In Victorian times, nurses were often seen as "loose women" and "opium users" with poor morals, gallivanting with doctors when they should have been home in the kitchen baking cookies, feeding babies, and ministering to their husbands' needs.